MetaMask/metamask-docs/wallet/how-to/access-accounts.md

 Listen to the [`accountsChanged`](../reference/provider-api.md#accountschanged) provider event to be notified when the user changes accounts.

-In the [example project script](get-started-building/set-up-dev-environment.md#example), the following code handles user accounts and detects when the user changes accounts:
+The following code handles user accounts and detects when the user changes accounts:

 ```javascript title="index.js"
 let currentAccount = null;